colyseus/docs/docs/api-timing-events.md

 #### `clock.deltaTime`

-The difference in time between the last and current `tick` time.
+The difference in milliseconds between the last and current `clock.tick()` call.
 Read only.

 ## Delayed